sambetts/SPOAzBlob/README.md

 ![alt](imgs/image014.png)

 Now we can create scoped permissions for the application via less overreaching “Sites.Selected” permission.
 Once done we can remove “Sites.FullControl.All” permission from Graph Explorer if needed.
+## Grant CORs Access on the Storage Account
+We use client-side scripting to query

 ### Create the Sites.Selected permission:
 Send a request like this to Graph Explorer, changing the highlighted values.